Honestpuck/scriptorium/README.md

 ## Install

 First you will want to get the git bits working.
-Create the two repositories
+Create the two empty repositories in your git store (such as github, though if you use github make them private).

+Now clone the two repos down to your Mac.

+Set the variables at the top of scriptorium to point to the two directories and the location of your prefs file containing the JSS location, user and password.
+The script assumes it is in the same format as the AutoPkg prefs.

+Now run `scriptorium down` and all the scripts will be populated on your Mac.
+When you make changes to the scripts in the text directory you can upload them to your JSS with `scriptorium up`.